TxnLab/use-wallet/CONTRIBUTING.md

 - **feat**: A new feature
 - **fix**: A bug fix
 - **docs**: Documentation only changes
 - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **perf**: A code change that improves performance
 - **test**: Adding missing or correcting existing tests
 - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 ### Scope

-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.
 For example `core`, `react`, `vue`, and `solid` refer to the core library and adapters, while `defly`, `pera`, `lute`, etc. refer to individual wallet clients.

 You can use `*` when the change affects more than a single scope.

 ### Subject

-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize first letter